32″ electronic ink on the wall

 The Visionect web page points Pi users to two different web pages:

-1. 32-bit ARM build of Visionect Server
+1. 32-bit ARM build of Visionect Server contains the YAML content you need for docker-compose, which creates the environment for VSS.

-2. Visionect Software Suit for embedded boards
+2. The Getting Started instructions for the Visionect Software Suit for embedded boards (how to configure the screen).

 sudo apt-get update && sudo apt-get upgrade